-We do not believe that inflation, interest rate changes or exchange rate fluctuations had a significant impact on our results of operations for any periods presented herein.
+Inflation generally affects us by increasing our operating expenses.
+We do not believe that inflation has had a significant impact on our business, financial condition, or results of operations for any periods presented herein.
+Significant adverse changes in inflation and prices could negatively impact our future results of operations.